 - The Authority provides regional transit services in the Roaring Fork Valley (from Aspen to Glenwood Springs, Colorado) and in the I-70 Corridor (from Glenwood Springs to Rifle, Colorado).
-Additionally, the Authority owns a rail corridor in the Roaring Fork Valley and maintains the Rio Grande Trail for pedestrian, bike and equestrian use. - In 2015, the Transit Program will provide public transit service to approximately 4 million passengers, covering approximately 5 million miles within a 70-mile region, operating and maintaining approximately 100 large transit vehicles with approximately 330 employees during peak winter season. - The Trails Program maintains a 34-mile rail corridor and trail.
+Additionally, the Authority owns a rail corridor in the Roaring Fork Valley and maintains the Rio Grande Trail for pedestrian, bike and equestrian use. - In 2017, the Transit Program will provide public transit service to approximately 5 million passengers, covering approximately 5.3 million miles within a 70-mile region, operating and maintaining approximately 100 large transit vehicles with approximately 330 employees during peak winter season - o The Grand Avenue Bridge (GAB) project currently underway is the largest infrastructure project on Colorado's Western Slope in 25 years by the Colorado Department of Transportation (CDOT).
+The project's objective is to replace the more than five-decade-old traffic bridge in Glenwood Springs, which serves as the primary route into and out of Glenwood Springs and connection between the Highway 82 Corridor and I-70 Corridor.
+During the fall of 2017, there will be a planned closure of the GAB for a period of up to 117 days.
+During the closure, the Authority is planning to provide ramped up, no-fare services in Glenwood Springs and also in the I-70 Corridor between Glenwood Springs and Parachute to help mitigate traffic congestion impacts that are likely to occur as a result of this closure.

+• The Trails Program maintains a 34-mile rail corridor and trail.

-2015 Budget Initiatives and Priorities
+2017 Budget Initiatives and Priorities

-- At the September 2014 Board meeting, the Board determined that the initial 2015 Budget should add to fund balance, if possible; - There should be a reduction of transit services, if necessary, in order to avoid the use of fund balance; and - The budget should adhere to the financial reserve thresholds in accordance with current policy. - Consult with the Authority's member jurisdictions to obtain their sales tax revenue estimates for the budget year. - Develop the transit service plan, initially based upon status quo service levels with updates for seasonal date changes. - Develop revenue estimates for service contracts, state and federal grant, and other local governmental contributions. - There is no upward transit fare adjustment planned for 2015. - Any new positions identified as a priority by Management will be incorporated into the budget. - Capital grants will be strategically pursued to help fund capital items and projects and only those that are awarded will be included in the budget or presented in a supplemental budget appropriation over the course of the budget year.
+- At the August 2016 Board meeting, the Board determined that the initial Budget be a balanced budget and, if possible, add to fund balance for future projects; - Consider adjustments to transit services, if necessary, in order to avoid the use of fund balance; - The budget should adhere to the financial reserve thresholds in accordance with current policy. - Consult with the Authority's member jurisdictions to obtain their sales tax revenue estimates for the budget year. - Develop the transit service plan, initially based upon status quo service levels with updates for seasonal date changes. - Develop revenue estimates for service contracts, state and federal grant, and other local governmental contributions. - There is no upward transit fare adjustment planned for 2017.
+Any new positions identified as a priority by Management will be incorporated into the budget. - Capital grants will be strategically pursued to help fund capital items and projects and only those that are awarded will be included in the budget or presented in a supplemental budget appropriation over the course of the budget year.